Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

-where $l$ is the length of the Hall bar (see Fig. \ref{figure1}-b), $C_q=\nu e^2l/ hv_D$ is the quantum capacitance of $\nu$ edge channels and the geometric capacitance $C_H$ describes the effect of Coulomb interactions between counter propagating edge channels.
-This is different from the quantum RL-circuit where, because of the gating, the capacitance $C_H$ has to be replaced by the capacitance with the nearby gates leading to a renormalization of $v_D$ by $1+C_q/C_H$ for right and left moving charge density waves \cite{Gabelli-2007-1}.
-Here, by contrast, the renormalization corresponds to the ratio of a $C_H$ capacitance with the series addition $C_q/2$ of the quantum capacitances of counterpropagating edges.
-Eq. \eqref{eq:L} suggests that the inductance can be interpreted as a kinetic inductance associated with an effective time of flight $l/v_0$.
-As discussed in the Supplementary Material (Sec.
-3), $v_0$ is neither the drift velocity for non-interacting electrons nor even a renormalized electron's velocity within chiral edge channels but an effective velocity arising from the combination of their quantum inertia and Coulomb interactions within the quantum Hall bar.
-This inertia is of quantum origin, reflecting the minimal energy associated with an electrical current due to Fermi statistics of electrons, augmented here by the effects of Coulomb interactions.
+where $l$ is the length of the Hall bar (see Fig. \ref{figure1}-b), $C_q(\nu)=\nu e^2l/ hv_{\text{d}}(\nu)$ is the quantum capacitance of $\nu$ edge channels and the geometric capacitance $C_H(\nu)$ describes the effect of Coulomb interactions between counter-propagating edge channels.
+This is different from the quantum RL-circuit where, because of the gating, the capacitance $C_H$ has to be replaced by the capacitance $C_g$ with the nearby gates leading to a renormalization of $v_{\text{d}}$ by $1+C_q/C_g$ for right and left moving charge density waves \cite{Gabelli-2007-1}.
+Here, the renormalization factor involves a $C_H$ capacitance with the series addition $C_q/2$ of the quantum capacitances of counter-propagating edges.
+As a consequence, Eq. \eqref{eq:L} still relates $L=R_H^2C_\mu$ to the Hall resistance and to the electrochemical capacitance \cite{Christen-1996-1} $C_\mu$ defined as the series addition of $C_H$ to $C_q/2$.
+Eq. \eqref{eq:L} suggests that the inductance can be interpreted as a kinetic inductance associated with an effective time of flight $l/v_{\text{eff}}(\nu)$.
+But, as discussed in Appendix \ref{appendix/plasmons}, $v_{\text{eff}}(\nu)$ is neither the drift velocity for non-interacting electrons nor even a renormalized electron's velocity within chiral edge channels, but an effective velocity arising from the combination of their kinetic quantum inertia and Coulomb interactions within the quantum Hall bar.
+This effective inertia is of quantum origin, reflecting the minimal energy associated with an electrical current and appears, as we will see, to be dominated by the effects of Coulomb interactions.

-At fixed $v_D$, the main $\nu$-dependence of $v_0$ arises from the linear increase of $C_q$ with $\nu$ in \eqref{eq:expression-velocity} but we expect a sublinear $\nu$-dependence coming from the dependence of the geometric capacitance $C_H$ on the structure and geometry of the quantum Hall edge channels.
-In the Supplementary Material (Sec.
-4), we show that the main subdominant contribution induced by the geometric capacitance dependence on $\nu$, which arises from the linear dependence on $\nu$ of the width of the edge channels, is logarithmic: